uber/piranha/generic/README.md

             Print version information
 ```

+Languages supported :
+* Java
+* Kotlin (planned)
+* Swift (planned)
+* Contributions for other languages are welcome :)

 ## Getting started with Piranha

 Check if the current version of Piranha supports the required language.
 If so, then check if the API usage is similar to the ones provided in the test suite at `/src/test-resources/<language>/configurations/rules.toml`.
 If not, adapt these examples to your requirements.
-Look at the [tree-sitter query documentation](https://tree-sitter.github.io/tree-sitter/syntax-highlighting#queries) for more information on how to construct tree-sitter queries.
+Look at the [tree-sitter query documentation](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries) for more information on how to construct tree-sitter queries.
 Now adapt the `/src/test-resources/<language>/configurations/piranha_arguments.toml`
 as per your requirements.
 For instance, you may want to update the value corresponding to the `@stale_flag_name` and `@treated`.
 If your rules do not contain require other tags feel free to remove them from your `piranha_arguments.toml`.
  In most cases, one will not require `/src/test-resources/<language>/configurations/edges.toml`.

-For more details on how to configure Piranha to a new feature flag API see section [Onboarding a new feature flag](onboarding-a-new-feature-flag-api).
+For more details on how to configure Piranha to a new feature flag API see section [Onboarding a new feature flag API](onboarding-a-new-feature-flag-api).
 For more details on how to configure Piranha to a new language see section [Onboarding a new language flag](onboarding-a-new-language).

 ## Onboarding a new feature flag API